Entrepreneurial learning, what you didn’t know.

 A reintegration program of incapacitated business owners

 Business owners who are unable to work, due to burn-out or an accident, for example, can claim their health insurance company.
-The unfortunate business owners also face losing their company.
-Besides an experienced labor official called in to make sure the business owner recovers quickly, a business coach is added to the recovery team to ensure their firm isn’t lost when they want to return.
+The unfortunate business owners also face losing their companies.
+Besides calling in an experienced labor official to make sure the business owner recovers quickly, a business coach is added to the recovery team to ensure their firm isn’t lost when they want to return.

 - Reintegration program for incapacitated entrepreneurs: success rate 74% (60% fully reintegrated).